Oleks-Y/SQLiteTool/README.md

 # Sqltool
-SQLite .NET Core global tool project that provides a simple command-line program that allows the user to manually enter and execute SQL statements with or without showing query results against an SQLite database.
+SQLTool .NET Core global tool project that provides a simple command-line program that allows the user to manually enter and execute SQL statements with or without showing query results against an SQLite, PostgreSQl databases.Later will be added functions to simple adding and editing datatables.

 ## What is .NET Core global tools
 A .NET Core global tool is a special NuGet package that contains a console application.
 When installing a tool, .NET Core CLI will download and make your console tool available as a new command.